Virginia AG says he wore blackface at college party

 - Federal prosecutors subpoena Trump's inaugural committee

-“It sounds ridiculous even now writing it.
-But because of our ignorance and glib attitudes – and because we did not have an appreciation for the experiences and perspectives of others – we dressed up and put on wigs and brown makeup,” he said.
+In his statement, Herring said he and two friends dressed up to look like rappers they listened to, including Kurtis Blow, admitting: “It sounds ridiculous even now writing it.”

-“That conduct clearly shows that, as a young man, I had a callous and inexcusable lack of awareness and insensitivity to the pain my behavior could inflict on others.
-It was really a minimization of both people of color, and a minimization of a horrific history I knew well even then.”
+“That conduct clearly shows that, as a young man, I had a callous and inexcusable lack of awareness and insensitivity to the pain my behavior could inflict on others,” he said.

+But he also said: “This conduct is in no way reflective of the man I have become in the nearly 40 years since.

-Herring, who plans to run for governor in 2021, is among those who have urged Northam to resign as governor after the discovery of a photo of someone in blackface on his 1984 medical school yearbook page.
-The photo that appeared in Northam’s half-page profile shows someone in black face standing next to another person in a Ku Klux Klan hood and robe.
+Herring, who plans to run for governor in 2021, is among those who have urged Northam to resign after the discovery of a photo on Northam’s yearbook profile page of someone in blackface standing next to a person in a Ku Klux Klan hood and robe.

-Fairfax, in line to be governor if Northam were to resign, has been accused of sexual misconduct, which he denies.
+Last Friday, Herring condemned that photo as “indefensible” and said it is “no longer possible” for Northam to lead the state.

+Northam admitted at first that he was in the photo without saying which costume he was wearing.
+A day later, he denied he was in the picture.
+But he acknowledged he once used shoe polish to blacken his face and look like Michael Jackson at a dance contest in Texas in 1984, when he was in the Army.

-Asked if Herring should resign, Democratic state Delegate Delores McQuinn, an African-American, did not answer directly.
+Asked if Herring should resign, Democratic state Del.
+Delores McQuinn, an African-American, did not answer directly.

 “We are going to govern — that’s what our constituents want us to do,” she said.